The Mac Client User Interface

 3. Admin By Request suspends installation and checks the organization's portal settings.

-1. EPM > Settings > Mac Settings > Authorization > AUTHORIZATION:
+1. Endpoint Privilege Management > Settings > Mac Settings > Authorization > AUTHORIZATION:

 Authorization (i.e. approval) is required, so Admin By Request prompts for phone, email address and reason.
 This information is submitted for approval and the user is advised they will be notified via email when approved: